 Methods: I performed logistic regression analysis, with maternal age as the predictor and log odds of giving birth to a small or normal for gestational age infant as the response.
 Robust standard errors were calculated using the Huber-White sandwich estimator to allow for unequal variance.
 Parameters were exponentiated to calculate an odds ratio comparing mothers that differ in age by 1 year.
 95% confidence intervals and 2 sided p-values were calculated using Wald statistics.

 Results: From logistic regression on 755 subjects, the OR of giving birth to a small for gestational age infant for mothers differing in age by 1 year is 0.961, with older mothers having the lower odds.
 A 95% confidence interval suggests that our data would not be surprising if the true OR is between 0.924 and 0.999.
-A two sided p value of 0.046 allows us to reject the null hypothesis that the OR is 1, in favor of the alternative hypothesis that the OR is lower than 1, with the odds in older mothers being lower.
+A two sided p value of 0.046 allows us to reject the null hypothesis that the OR is 1, in favor of the alternative hypothesis that the OR is lower than 1, with the odds in older mothers being lower. (p-value should be higher)

 6d.)
 Estimates of the probability that a 20 year old mother would have a SGA infant: